con2/edegal/README.md

 * [ingress-nginx](https://github.com/kubernetes/ingress-nginx) or some other ingress controller
 * [cert-manager](https://github.com/jetstack/cert-manager)

-The Kubernetes templates use [emrichen](https://github.com/con2/emrichen) for substituting variables and reducing repetition.
+The Kubernetes templates use [emrichen](https://github.com/con2/emrichen) for substituting variables and reducing repetition (`pip3 install emrichen`).

 To deploy in a K8s cluster: